secretstartups/handbook/support/channels/index.html.md

 Issues created from reports to `security@gitlab.com` must follow the [security issue triage](/handbook/engineering/security/#issue-triage) process.

-Reports that are PGP-encrypted will be handled by the [security team](/handbook/engineering/security/#external-contact-information).
+Reports that are PGP-encrypted will be handled by the [Security Team](/handbook/engineering/security/#external-contact-information).

 ### HackerOne